 In addition to snorkeling near the shore, you can also hit up some offshore reefs, especially those that surround the Caicos Cays.
 Most of the island's dive operators will let snorkelers ride along with them when they take divers out, but there are also a few tour guides that specialize in snorkeling tours.

-If you're ready to experience what's below the surface you might want to check out Gibbs Cay.
+If you'd like to see what's down below you might want to check out Gibbs Cay.
 The landscape of this site varies so that you'll have different sites to see right along the shore and about 150 feet out.
 Closer to where the surf breaks you'll often encounter southern stingrays in the sand flats, while further out in water depths of five to 15 feet is a coral reef where you'll spot barracuda, permit, trunk fish and lemon sharks.
-This snorkeling site is found in the southeastern part of Grand Turk.
+This snorkeling site is situated in the southeastern part of Grand Turk.

 is another snorkeling spot you might enjoy.
 This site is renowned for its divers marine life in waters that extend from 10 to 25 feet deep.
 The creatures you can expect to see include southern stingrays, frogfish, octopus, sea horses, and peacock flounder.

-A fourth place to go snorkeling is.
+A fourth place where you can go snorkeling is.
 The reef fall starts at around 15 feet deep and give snorkelers a chance to view both hard and soft corals that are home to wrasse, snappers, sergeant majors, barracuda, parrotfish, and grunts.
 You may also encounter a sea turtle.
-If you want to experience it for yourself, this site is situated in the western part of Grand Turk.
+If you want to check it out, this site is located in the western part of Grand Turk.